 March 30, 2017

-Our group began by sharing personal and professional experiences of witnessing character in action.
-We realized that acts of character are not done for recognition and are often small things to the person doing them, but make a difference to others.
-Witnessing acts of character often contribute to growth and learning.
+The group began by sharing personal and professional experiences of witnessing character in action.
+Participants realized that acts of character are not done for recognition and are often small things to the person doing them, but make a difference to others.
+Witnessing acts of character often contributes to growth and learning.

-We began a group discussion about the attributes that define character and a few different books and articles were mentioned.
+A group discussion began about the attributes that define character and a few different books and articles were mentioned.
 One particular quote resonated with the group: “Character is how you treat those who can do nothing for you.”

-We connected this discussion to how character can be encouraged in our work environment, and discussed the obstacles to a culture of character.
-Several group members commented that we are fortunate to work in a kind and caring environment, one with strong core values and a positive culture.
+The group connected this discussion to how character can be encouraged in our work environment, and discussed the obstacles to a culture of character.
+Several group members commented that University Advancement staff are fortunate to work in a kind and caring environment, one with strong core values and a positive culture.
 Poor leadership was cited as a common obstacle to establishing or maintaining a culture of character.